 VOLUNTEERING – YOU CAN DO IT

-As a Volunteer there are many aspects of firefighting, emergency medical care, and special rescue which you may be part of.
+As a Volunteer there is many aspects of firefighting, emergency medical care, and special rescue which you may be part of.

 WHO CAN APPLY?